DataDog/documentation/content/en/serverless/configuration/_index.md

 ## Configure the Datadog Lambda extension for local testing

-If you test your Lambda function's container image locally with the Datadog Lambda extension installed, you need to set `DD_LOCAL_TEST` to `true` in your local testing environment, otherwise the extension waits for responses from the AWS Extensions API and blocks the invocation.
+To test your Lambda function's container image locally with the Datadog Lambda extension installed, you need to set `DD_LOCAL_TEST` to `true` in your local testing environment.
+Otherwise, the extension waits for responses from the AWS Extensions API and blocks the invocation.

 ## Troubleshoot